 As you saw in the video above, this is no ordinary photography workshop!

-We will take you on an incredible tour of Oaxaca and the surrounding region, introducing you not only beautiful historical sites and unforgettable landscapes, but to unique dining experiences complete with local specialties, access to private homes and small businesses to see artisanal creations in the making, and of course, to wonderful, welcoming people.
-And though all of this, you'll experience photography education tailored to your experience and desires!
+Do you love travel?
+Do you love photography?
+Then join us in Oaxaca and let us introduce you to beautiful historical sites and unforgettable landscapes, to unique dining experiences complete with local specialties, to private homes and small businesses where you'll see artisanal creations in the making, and of course, to wonderful, welcoming people.
+And through all of this, you'll benefit from photography education tailored to your experience and desires!
 By keeping the group small (eight students maximum), your two instructors, Eric Mindling and PhotoJoseph, will be able to dedicate much of their time to your education and experience.

 "This trip was fabulous and I highly recommend this workshop."